microsoft/r-server-loan-chargeoff/local.md

     netsh advfirewall firewall add rule name="SQLServer" dir=in action=allow protocol=tcp localport=1433

-SQL Server on the VM has been set up with a user `rdemo` and a default password of `D@tascience`.
+SQL Server on the VM has been set up with username/password provided during deployment.
 Once you open the firewall, you may also want to also change the password, as anyone who knows the IP address can now access the server.
 To do so, log into SSMS with Windows Authentication and execute the following query:

-        ALTER LOGIN rdemo WITH PASSWORD = 'newpassword';
+        ALTER LOGIN <sql username> WITH PASSWORD = '<sql password>';

 ## On your local computer:  Install R Client and Obtain Code